MrJC-cpu/Discord-Bot-Structure/README.md

 # Discord bot Structure
-¡Structure of a Discord bot!
+Structure of a Discord bot in JavaScript!

 ## What does this structure contain?
 It includes: